 In some ways very modern, but this speaker from Klipsch has a look that would fit effortlessly into a midcentury modern home.

 That look is the reason I am featuring it, hinting at speakers used with a record player from the 1950s or 1960s.
 If you are sold on the style and the vintage badge, I have some good news for you.
 It’s a pretty impressive piece of audio as well.

 A standalone speaker with ‘room-filling acoustics’, it offers deep bass and a clear dynamic range within that modest-sized box.
 It’s also multi-room ready if you want more than one to hook up together.
 On top of that, it has Google Assistant built-in, Chromecast built-in and is compatible with plenty of streaming services as well.

 All the music, all the technology and all the looks.
 It sells from upwards of £390 but is a tough one to find in the UK.
 Saying that there are a number of eBay retailers holding stock.

 5. Eames Radio by Charles and Ray Eames reissue by Vitra

-This is a recent reissue of a design that never made it off the drawing board back in 1946.
-Similar look to the original, but with concessions to the modern era in terms of the inner workings. pricey too at £849, but it a limited edition of 999.
+So similar look to the original, but with concessions to the modern era in terms of the inner workings.
+However, it is a pricey price (as you would expect of Vitra), coming in at £849, but a limited edition of 999.

 6. Moonraker wireless speaker system by Bossa